 Students should see the program website for application deadlines.

-After receipt of complete application materials (including recommendation letters, transcripts and English proficiency) and review of prescreening materials, an applicant may be invited for an interview.
-Information about the interview may be found at https://music.asu.edu/admissions/graduate-auditions.
+After receipt of complete application materials, including recommendation letters, transcripts and English proficiency, and review of prescreening materials, an applicant may be invited for an interview.
+Information about the interview may be found at https://musicdancetheatre.asu.edu/degree-programs/music/graduate.